Leastrio/Leastrio/README.md

 # About Me

-Im learning rust, and c++, intermediate in python.
+Im learning rust, c++, and JS/TS. intermediate in python.